MohamedMrj/big_data_and_cloud_computing_final_project/README.md

 ## Figure_1:
 `Original Sentiment Distribution (Figure 1):`
-This bar chart represents the distribution of sentiments in your dataset.
+This bar chart represents the distribution of sentiments in the dataset.
 It shows how many comments are neutral (0), positive (1), and negative (2).
 The majority of comments are neutral, followed by a significant number of positive comments, and fewer negative comments.

 ![Figure_2](https://github.com/MohamedMrj/big_data_and_cloud_computing_final_project/assets/113178714/7f6723e7-f819-4390-a450-4d92beeb1b2e)